coil-kt/coil/docs/recipes.md

 ## Shared Element Transitions

 [Shared element transitions](https://developer.android.com/training/transitions/start-activity) allow you to animate between `Activites` and `Fragments`.
-Here are some recommendations on how use them with Coil:
+Here are some recommendations on how to get them to work with Coil:

 - **Shared element transitions are incompatible with hardware bitmaps.** You should set `allowHardware(false)` to disable hardware bitmaps for both the `ImageView` you are animating from and the view you are animating to.
 If you don't, the transition will throw an `java.lang.IllegalArgumentException: Software rendering doesn't support hardware bitmaps` exception.

-- Prefer using `target(imageView)` or `ImageView.load` for any requests targeting an `ImageView` in the transition.
+- Use the [`MemoryCache.Key`](../api/coil-base/coil.memory/-memory-cache/-key) of the start image as the [`placeholderMemoryCacheKey`](../api/coil-base/coil.request/-image-request/-builder/placeholder-memory-cache-key) for the end image.
+This ensures that the start image is used as the placeholder for the end image, which results in a smooth transition with no white flashes.

 - Use [`ChangeImageTransform`](https://developer.android.com/reference/android/transition/ChangeImageTransform) and [`ChangeBounds`](https://developer.android.com/reference/android/transition/ChangeBounds) together for optimal results.